Project Types in MOCO

 Forecast

-These recurring additional services will also be displayed as planned revenues.
+These recurring additional services are also displayed as planned revenues.

 Pitch